-• Chow in Cholon Cholon is the most hectic part of Saigon.
-Otherwise known as Chinatown, Cholon is the economic heartbeat of the city where opium dens, prostitutes and gambling once converged (although these days, Saigon’s Fifth District is a deeper shade of red).
-It’s a place to sup on soups in the street and soak up the lively atmosphere.
-Also, the absolute must-see of Cholon is Benh Thanh Market , a bazaar that can be as bizarre as it is exciting to the foreign eye.
+The absolute must-see in Cholon is Benh Thanh Market , a bazaar that can be as bizarre as it is exciting to the foreign eye.
 Watch locals haggle over the price of live chickens and rice, while you consider buying a funnel-shaped rice hat (don’t be such a cliché) and postcards.

-Tours through and around the tunnel sections are open to the public and are guided – a necessary element due to existing booby traps and these, which are also on display for foreigners to see, consist mostly of gruesome-looking contraptions with long metal spikes.
-Beyond the tunnels, tourists have the opportunity to fire an AK-47 rifle; a rather authentic experience, if not a little unsettling.
-The ever-friendly guides are very willing to answer questions – all guides are connected to the tunnel complex in some way, many were actually born in there.
+Tours through and around the tunnel sections are open to the public and are guided – necessary because of the booby traps – gruesome-looking contraptions with long metal spikes.
+Tourists also have the opportunity to fire an AK-47 rifle; a rather authentic experience, if an unsettling one.
+Friendly guides on site are very willing to answer questions – all guides are connected to the tunnel complex in some way, many were actually born in there.
 Above-ground, the shady woodlands provide a nice reprieve from the city’s hustle and bustle.